geocoder-php/Geocoder/README.md

 Currently, there is one adapter for [Buzz](https://github.com/kriswallsmith/Buzz), a lightweight PHP 5.3 library for issuing HTTP requests.

 **Providers** contain the logic to extract useful information.
-Currently, there are three providers for the following APIs:
+Currently, there are many providers for the following APIs:

 * [IpInfoDB](http://www.ipinfodb.com/) as IP-Based geocoding provider;
 * [Yahoo!
 PlaceFinder](http://developer.yahoo.com/geo/placefinder/) as Address-Based geocoding provider;
+* [HostIp](http://www.hostip.info/) as IP-Based geocoding provider;
-* [HostIp](http://www.hostip.info/) as IP-Based geocoding provider.
+* [FreeGeoIp](http://freegeoip.net/static/index.html) as IP-Based geocoding provider.

 Installation
 ------------